mikepfeiffer/azure-serverless-contact/README.md

 ## Deployment Steps

-I plan on updating this project to automate the deployment.
-For now, you can follow these steps to get this application up and running.
+Eventually, I will include deployment automation for this project.
+For now, you can follow these high-level steps to manually deploy this application to Azure.

 * Create an Azure Storage account.
 Enable [static website hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) and upload the **index.html** file from the **www** folder of this repo.
 * [Create a SendGrid Account](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email#create-a-sendgrid-account) in the Azure Portal